BluAS, webpage controller for BluOS

 • ip overrules the hard-coded IP address of your BluOS player

-• exclude filters artist names out for picking by their category name
+• exclude filters artist names out for picking by their music genre names

-• include filters artist names only for picking by their category name
+• include filters artist names only for picking by their music genre names*1

-• artist overrules loaded names by a single artist name*1 (use '+' as space in names)
+• artist overrules loaded names by a single artist name*2 (use '+' as space in names)

 Examples (address of web-server dependant of your local situation):